PHIL449501: Self-knowledge and Discernment: The Experience of Pilgrimage is a 3-credit course taught by Professor David Storey.

 No. This course does not require specific background in theology or philosophy.
 This course also does not fulfill Core requirements for Philosophy.

-The trip will occur immediately following the end of spring semester.
-The 17-day pilgrimage to Spain is currently scheduled for May 22 - June 9, 2018.
+The trip will occur immediately following the end of Spring semester.
+The 17-day pilgrimage to Spain is currently scheduled for May 21 - June 7, 2019.
 We encourage students to explore Europe and take advantage of what it has to offer after the conclusion of the program.
-(Note: Students may not separate from the group until the program ends on June 9th)
+(Note: Students may not separate from the group until the program ends on June 7th.)

 Yes.
-The non-refundable course fee will be $1,300 which includes activities, lodging, 2 program meals, a 2-night overnight retreat, and international health insurance while in Spain.
+The non-refundable course fee will be $1,300 which includes activities, lodging, two program meals, a two-night overnight retreat, and international health insurance while in Spain.
 Students will be responsible for flight costs, daily meals during the trip, and travel arrangements.
 Students can either arrange their travel plans on their own or in coordination with the group/cohort.

 No. You do not need to speak Spanish to participate in this program.

-For any additional questions, please contact Professor Sweeney at email@example.com
+For any additional questions, please contact Professor David Storey.